UN appeals for $397 million to help Syrian quake survivors - NewsBreak

 Guterres announced that an 11-truck convoy was on the move to go through one of the newly opened crossings at Bab Al-Salam, “with many more to come.”
 He said the second new crossing at Al Raée is also open, “and goods are flowing.”

-Dujarric said the convoy went through the crossing without any obstacles and “we’re very optimistic that things will move quickly.”
-He noted that the two crossings have been used by relief organizations not affiliated with the U.N. and the roads are in better condition than those leading to Bab Al-Hawa.

 The announcement of the two additional crossings from Turkey came as the U.N.
-Security Council was meeting for the first time Monday afternoon on the difficulties of getting aid to northwest Syria.
+Security Council was meeting Monday afternoon on the difficulties of getting aid to northwest Syria.

 The U.N. has also been trying to send a convoy to the northwest across conflict lines within Syria, but it hasn’t gotten a green light from all parties.
 The convoy has reportedly been blocked by Hayat Tahrir al-Sham, a rebel group with ties to al-Qaida that controls part of the northwest.